 Words hold weight.
 While the ubiquitous statement is well-meaning, it can be dismissive and damaging to a new mother who feels sad or traumatized by her birth experience.

 A friend just found out that she must have a cesarean birth for her first child, due next week.
 While she knows that the most important thing is her baby’s health (and this is why she is having the cesarean), she is sad.
-She won’t have the vaginal birth she hoped for, planned for and expected.
+She won’t have the vaginal birth she hoped for, planned for, and expected.
 When talking to me about her feelings, she said (through tears), “I know, all that matters is a healthy baby!”.
 UGH!
 It got me so angry that this is already in her head.
 She was already devaluing her feelings.
 Of course, it is what matters most, and that is why she is going along with the plan for a cesarean.
 But it’s not the only thing that matters… her emotions matter!
 She is allowed to grieve the loss of the birth she wanted.
+She shouldn’t feel bad for having those feelings.
 And we should have sympathy for that.

 As a mother who has had three babies, the health and safety of my children is the most important thing in the world to me.
 It was the most important thing to me on the days they were born.
 At the very same time, I had both positive and negative emotional and physical effects from each of their births.
-The birth of your child can be a transformative event for many women.
-When this is an unpleasant or scary experience, it can have profound effects on a woman, especially when mixed with all the postpartum hormones!
+The birth of your child is a transformative event for many women.
+When this is an unpleasant or scary experience, it can have profound effects on a woman, especially when mixed with all the postpartum physical pain and hormones.